cagrikurt8/vana-ai-repo-rag/README.md

 # Test Task for Querying Vana Project

 This repository is built for connecting to Vanna project and querying the project information and codebase.
 Question-answering takes roughly 8-9 seconds depending on the question and answer length.
+Chroma is selected for this project because of its simplicity and flexibility to work on local environments.
+For vectorization, 'text-embedding-3-small' by OpenAI is selected because of its performance and reduced cost for creating embeddings.
+GPT-4o is used for the chat.
+LangChain and LangGraph are used for the agent development.
+UV is chosen as the package manager.

 ## Table of Contents
 - [Prerequisites](#prerequisites)